Sajag28/Sajag28/About Me.md

 - 👋 Hi, I’m @Sajag28 pursuing BTech in Computer Science Engineering with Specialisation in Internet of Things at VIT Vellore, Katpadi, Vellore, Tamil Nadu, India.
--         Currently I am core committee member at VITMAS, Tech domain.
+-         Currently I am Senior Core Commitee Member Mozilla Firefox club VIT.
+-         Also working as Frontend Developer Intern at VIT TBI OROM startup.
--         I am a 2nd year student.
+-         I am a 3rd year student.
--         Also the member of Developer's Student Club, Linux User's Group, Mozilla Firefox Club at VIT Vellore
+-         Also the member of Developer's Student Club, Linux User's Group at VIT Vellore
 -         Other than academic part, my hobbies are playing carrom, watching standup comedy, drawing and bit of analysing parts and doing experiments with them which is a pure engineer's trait.
-- 👀 I’m interested in Research, working on web developments, AI and Internet of things along with the knowledge of Python frameworks especially Django and Web2py.
+- 👀 I’m interested in Research, working on web developments, AI and Internet of things along with the knowledge of React JS and Node JS framework.
 Along with new language libraries.
 -
-- 🌱 I’m currently learning Java, Python, web development aspects.
+- 🌱 I’m currently learning Java,Web development aspects and increasing my knowledge on Data Structures and Algorithms.
 -
 - 💞️ I’m looking to collaborate on new projects which innovate and solve real life challanges for better world.
 -